servizist/SolariPanel/README.md

 Dependecies are automatically resolved; the only two libraries you need to handle yourself are the one we provide: [TransitServerSDK](https://github.com/servizist/TransitServerSDK/) and [RestClient](https://github.com/servizist/RestClient).

-These projects are build with Maven.
+These projects are built with Maven.
 You just need to follow the usual steps:

     ldematte@client13-207:/projects/RestClient$ mvn install